ZENITH

 • Research shows a clear connection between poor posture and diminished longevity and quality of life.

-“The effect of posture on health is becoming more evident.
+“The effect of poor posture on health is becoming more evident.
 Spinal pain, headache, mood, blood pressure, pulse and lung capacity are among the functions most easily influcenced by posture.“

 – American Journal of Pain Management